aashi-payasi/VITYARTHI-DIGITAL-LITERACY-PROJECT-/README.md

 NAME- BHOOMIKA PAYASI
 REGISTRATION NUMBER- 25MIM10036
-The scenerio under which i am makaing my project as given by teacher is:I have just been selected as a Student Digital Ambassador at my college.
+The scenerio under which i am making my project as given by teacher is:I have just been selected as a Student Digital Ambassador at my college.
 My role is to help my  peers navigate the digital world — from creating professional online profiles, to communicating safely and responsibly online.
 My first assignment is to build a Digital Literacy Portfolio that I  will present to the faculty committee and share with